-California employment law requires employers to pay non-exempt employees overtime when employees work over a certain number of hours.
+California wage and hour law requires employers to provide non-exempt employees with overtime pay when they work over a certain number of hours.
 Overtime is based on the “regular rate of pay.”
 Employers who miscalculate the regular rate of pay may owe employees back pay plus interest.

-Below, our California wage and hour lawyers discuss the following frequently asked questions about how the regular pay rate affects overtime pay for California employees:
+Below, our California employment law attorneys discuss the following frequently asked questions about how the regular pay rate affects overtime pay for California employees:

 - 1. What is the “regular rate of pay”?

 - 2. Why do you need to know the regular rate of pay?

 - 3. What payments are included in the regular rate of pay?

 - 4. How is the regular rate of pay calculated?

 - 5. What happens if my employer miscalculated my regular rate of pay?